LostQuasar/KeyboardCardEvent2020/submissions/merlin04/readme.md

 Then (assuming you've already done the PCBmodE setup discussed earlier), run `pcbmode -b card -m` in the `pcbmode` directory.
 This will take a while.
 Once that's finished, run `pcbmode -b card --fab oshpark` to generate the gerbers.

 ### 3D printing
 To 3D print the two parts, I used my Prusa i3 MK3S with blue Prusament PLA.
 This will probably work with other materials too.
-For the spacer, I rotated the part upside-down, enabled supports, and selected 0.15mm layer height.
+For the spacer, I rotated the part upside-down, enabled supports, and selected 0.1mm layer height.
 The settings for the key aren't as important.

 ## Firmware
 The firmware for my card is custom made in the Arduino IDE.
 It features several applications:

- - KeyPCB - information about me and my PCB design services.
+ - KeyPCB - information about me and my PCB design services, taken from [my website](https://keypcb.xyz).
- - Reaction game - a multiplayer game where you have to press a button when a timer reaches 0, the player with the most accurate timing wins.
+ - Reaction - a multiplayer game where you have to press a button when a timer reaches 0, the player with the most accurate timing wins.
+ - Tetris - a Tetris game.
+This has been ported from [TinyTetris](https://github.com/AJRussell/Tiny-Tetris), and it's been modified to work better with my card (changing button mappings, removing unneeded features to save on flash space, etc).
  - Simon - the classic memory game.
- - Tetris - a Tetris game.
-This has been ported from the Keebcard's firmware and modified to work better with my card.
- - Snake - a Snake game.
-This has also been ported from the Keebcard firmware.
  - Scores - view your high scores from each game.
- - Settings - configure settings and view information about the firmware.
+ - Settings - view the amount of free RAM and reset the high scores.

+All of these together take up almost the entire flash memory of the microcontroller, so there probably isn't room to add anything else unless it is really simple.

+### Button mappings
+In the menu and in KeyPCB, the left two buttons are up and down.
+In almost everything that isn't a game, the upper right button is select and the lower right is back.
+For Reaction and Simon, the buttons correspond to the rectangles/numbers shown on screen.
+Tetris uses a rotated screen, so if you rotate the card so that the power switch is at the bottom, the bottom two buttons are left and right, the upper left button is rotate, and the upper right button is down.

 ### Setting up Arduino IDE
 The ATtiny3216 isn't normally supported in the Arduino IDE, so you'll need to install [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore/blob/master/Installation.md).
 Once it's installed, make sure the following selections are made in the `Tools` menu: